abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Spaced repetition systems can be used to program attention.md

 # Spaced repetition systems can be used to program attention

-Type of Link: 📝 Article
-Category talked about: Learning, Note taking
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Spaced repetition systems can be used to program attention**
+# Spaced repetition systems can be used to program attention

-[Spaced repetition memory systems make memory a choice](Spaced%20repetition%20memory%20systems%20make%20memory%20a%20choice.md), but the computerized component’s value lies specifically in dynamically scheduling and selecting questions to be reviewed.
-In some sense, the efficacy of a [Spaced Repetition memory system](Spaced%20Repetition%20memory%20system.md) comes from its power to *program your attention* ([Programmable attention](Programmable%20attention.md)).
+[[Spaced repetition memory systems make memory a choice]], but the computerized component’s value lies specifically in dynamically scheduling and selecting questions to be reviewed.
+In some sense, the efficacy of a [[Spaced Repetition memory system]] comes from its power to *program your attention* ([[Programmable attention]]).
 Think: “{cron} for your mind.”

 Manually making decisions about which cards to review would be far too taxing on a per-card basis.
 The transaction cost is too high.
 When that work is mostly outsourced, you can make a coarser decision—to devote your attention to SRS practice for 10 minutes—and then let your attention be directed by the machine within that block.